ClarkGH/smackhem/docs/architecture.md

 3. Simulation is deterministic
 4. World data is pure data
 5. WebGL is one backend, not the engine

-If something violates these, it doesn't go in.
+If pending code violates these, it doesn't merge.

 ### Platform Strategy (High Level)